-Like cakes, names are built from multiple ingredients.
-At River + Wolf, we call these ingredients as the 4 Cs: character, communication, construction, and continuum.
+Like cakes, product names—in fact, all kinds of brand names—are built from multiple ingredients.
+At River + Wolf, we call these ingredients the 4 Cs: character, communication, construction, and continuum.
+Combined they establish your strategy for naming.
 Below is a breakdown of each.

 Acronym type names can be a real word created from a longer string of words such as MADD (Mothers Against Drunk Driving) or K.I.N.D (Kids in Need of Desks) or else be an abbreviation formed from the initial letters of other words like AOL (American Online) or KFC (Kentucky Fried Chicken).

 Communication refers to the message or messages you want your name to telegraph, directly or indirectly.
-Even if the product of company is the same, names can convey different communications.
 In the cryptocurrency space, Tether speaks to stability whereas Neo conveys a new kind of money.
-And Ripple gets at yet another communication — that of ever-widening reach.
+Ripple gets at yet another communication — that of ever-widening reach.

 A generic name is synonymous with a general class of product or service.
 No one can have exclusive rights to a term that simply describes a goods or service — e.g. shoes, chairs, etc. That said, context matters.
 A crayon manufacturing company called Crayons would not be trademarkable; however, a non-profit called The Crayon Initiative led to a successful trademark registration.

 These kinds of names hover between descriptive and arbitrary.
 They aren’t as obvious as descriptive names, but they do suggest something about the underlying goods or services.
-Method is a considered suggestive because its meaning is associated with cleaning and ordering.
-Chop’t, a salad restaurant chain, calls up the eatery’s main foods — salads and vegetables.
+Method is a considered suggestive because its meaning is associated with creating order, an important part of cleaning.
+Chop’t, a salad restaurant chain, calls up the act of preparing the eatery’s main foods — salads and vegetables.

 Arbitrary names are real words that bear no obvious relationship to the underlying business or offerings.
 Apple is an excellent example of an arbitrary name as its meaning only becomes clear with some imaginative riffing.
 An apple could point to the Tree of Knowledge (Adam and Eve), education (students often give teachers apples), or science (Newton and the apple).
 Perhaps, given the streamlined look of an apple, the name is meant to call out the company’s minimalist aesthetic.

 The four categories on the naming spectrum are neither hard nor fast — one category can blur into another.
 Similarly, the ingredients aren’t always sharply distinct.
-That said, having a grasp on these things is wise; it can help you cook up some good, maybe even great names!
+That said, being clear about your 4Cs in advance of any naming provides you with a strong product or company naming strategy.